CGAL/cgal/Manual_tools/scripts/generate_reference_manual/readme.txt

 5) Run generate_reference_manual.
 Do not use the --force option anymore if you modified automatic sections.
 6) Goto point 3) until the Reference Manual is complete.

-TIPS
+Tips:

 * To generate a concept's documentation, you may create a fake C++ class named after the concept anywhere in the package's folders tree (use the dont_submit file to ignore it in CGAL releases).
+* generate_reference_manual generates a documentation for public and protected items only.
+* "Words surrounded by double quotes" are emphasized.
+Words containing an underscore are automatically emphasized.
-* A comment starting by 'Concept:' will be converted to a \ccIsModel paragraph.
+* A comment starting by 'Concept:' is converted to a \ccIsModel paragraph.
-* A comment starting by 'Sub-concept:' will be converted to a \ccRefines paragraph.
+* A comment starting by 'Sub-concept:' is converted to a \ccRefines paragraph.
-* A comment starting by 'Models:' will be converted to a \ccHasModels paragraph.
+* A comment starting by 'Models:' is converted to a \ccHasModels paragraph.
-* A comment starting by 'Design pattern:' will be converted to a \ccHeading{Design Pattern} paragraph.
+* A comment starting by 'Design pattern:' is converted to a \ccHeading{Design Pattern} paragraph.
-* A comment starting by 'Template parameters:' will be converted to \ccParameters paragraph.
+* A comment starting by 'Template parameters:' is converted to \ccParameters paragraph.
-* "Words surrounded by double quotes" will be emphasized.

-KNOWNS BUGS

-* This tool has been tested on Linux with Doxygen 1.4 and 1.5.
-It is likely that it will *not* work with other versions of Doxygen.
+* 2 comments '@cond SKIP_IN_MANUAL' and '@endcond' delimit a section ignored by generate_reference_manual.

+Known bugs:

 * So far, this tool documents only concepts, classes, structs and functions.

-CONTACT
+Contact:

 Please contact Laurent Saboret <Laurent.Saboret@sophia.inria.fr> if you discover a bug or wish to request for an enhancement.